How common is thyroid cancer?

 Why am I receiving radiation treatment?

-The goal of the radiation treatment is to completely eradicate any thyroid cancer, and to eliminate any residual normal thyroid cells which can interfere with blood monitoring tests.
+The goal of the radiation treatment is to completely eradicate any thyroid cancer and to eliminate any residual normal thyroid cells that can interfere with blood monitoring tests.
 Thyroid cancer can recur (come back) and generally when it does it, it reoccurs in the neck (usually in lymph glands).
 Radioactive iodine can reduce the chances of thyroid cancer coming back.
 If the thyroid cancer does come back, it is usually still very treatable.

-If I already had surgery why do I need the radiation treatment?
+If I already had surgery, why do I need the radiation treatment?

 How is radioactive iodine given and how does it work?

 The radioactive iodine pill is extremely safe and there are no immediate life-threatening side effects.
-You are not expected to “feel” anything while you are radioactive.

 Are there any risks to me or others because of my radiation treatment?

 The risk in this treatment is that you are being exposed to radiation.
 Anytime you are exposed to radiation, there is always a risk of developing cancer, though this risk is quite small.
 For example, for female patients, the lifetime risk of developing breast cancer is 8%.
 By receiving this treatment, the lifetime risk of developing breast cancer is increased incrementally to 9-10%.

 Do I need to prepare for this treatment?

 If you have not already been on a low iodine diet, this will be required for two days.
 The radioactive pill uses iodine to get into your thyroid gland.
 If there is a high level of circulating iodine in the body, it will lessen the effect of this treatment.
 Things that contain high levels of the iodine include multivitamins, shellfish, table salt and dairy products.
 Kosher salt contains no iodine and is a good substitute for table salts.